GLOBAL MARKETS-Markets tumble as scale of stimulus programs numbs investors

 "It's a little less obvious whether the government will start bailing out retailers.
 The problem is that a lot of these retailers were already teetering on a knife edge coming into this," Crowe said.
 "There are very few industries right now that can sustain to a four- to eight-week shutdown."

-U.S. crude hit its lowest since March 2002, falling even after weekly government data was less bearish than expected.
+U.S. crude hit its lowest since March 2002, falling even after weekly government data that otherwise could have been supportive to prices.
 The draw on gasoline stockpiles and smaller-than-expected build in crude inventories showed that people were preparing ahead of business and school closings, analysts said.

+U.S. crude fell $6.58 to settle at $20.37 a barrel as a 56% slide over the past 10 days marked the worst stretch over a similar period of time since the futures contract was launched in 1983.

+(Reporting by Herbert Lash, additional reporting by Brijesh Patel in Bengaluru; Editing by David Gregorio)